JianJinglin/aptamer-protein-independent-study/README.md

 ## Getting Started

 1. Read this readme file and the "0912_Framework for Independent Study.pdf" in this repo.
-2. Follow the task description in pdf.
+2. Follow the task description in that pdf.
 For WK3-WK4, your final goal is to successfully run the pipeline and upload two hdock.out with one results file (Excel) in the Google folder.